-I am a junior at Emory University double majoring in Chemistry and Psychology and getting ready to apply for medical school.
+I am a senior at Emory University double majoring in Chemistry and Psychology and getting ready to apply for medical school.
 At Emory, I am the current Chief of Operations for Emory EMS, a Chemistry TA, a part of the sailing team, and a member of the NCCL.

 Once I was diagnosed with Crohn's disease in seventh grade I quickly became involved with my local CCFA chapter in Philadelphia.
 Since then, CCFA has introduced me to so many amazing people and provided me with countless opportunities to help work towards a cure.
 I have been involved with the Philadelphia Take Steps walk for the past five years and attended various other events both at home in Philadelphia as well as at school with the Georgia chapter.
 During my freshman year, I applied for the NCCL and was lucky enough to be selected to be a member of the council.
 My time so far on the council has been an incredible and rewarding experience, and has allowed me meet other students who are going through similar situations as well as be a part of various projects to spread awareness and provide support for other students suffering from this disease.